Victor Robles Player Props: Nationals vs. Rays

-Victor Robles -- 0-for-3 in his most recent game -- will be in action for the Washington Nationals against the Tampa Bay Rays, with Drew Rasmussen on the mound, on April 3 at 7:05 PM ET.
+On Tuesday, Victor Robles (coming off going 0-for-3) and the Washington Nationals face the Tampa Bay Rays, whose starting pitcher will be Josh Fleming.
+First pitch is at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Braves.
+In his last game he had a hitless showing (0-for-3) against the Rays.

 Victor Robles Game Info & Props vs. the Rays